muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 near impossible to achieve, besides in a small group of devout worshippers [5].

-The Crassness of its Legacy: altough the identity's function is in serious doubt, and many chose to ignore it, its past lingers on in its symbols and worse, in people's names.
+The Memories of its Legacy: altough the identity's function is in serious doubt, and many chose to ignore it, its past lingers on in its symbols and worse, in people's names.
 Taking up a lastname was one of the reforms of the founding nationalist government, and the common